machinetranslate/machinetranslate.org/meetup.md

   </h3>
 </center>

-The machine translation meetup is organised by Machine Translate.
+The machine translation meetup was organised by Machine Translate.